-Alternatives to Aluminum Foil for Cooking and Food Storage
+Alternatives to Aluminum Foil for Cooking and Baking

 An essential part of living a sustainable, fulfilling life is nourishing yourself with fresh, clean foods.
 Aluminum foil is just one modern product that gets in the way of being healthy.
 Here are some better alternatives to cooking with aluminum foil and food storage that contain fewer corrosive chemicals and have longer life cycles.